Frequently Asked Questions (FAQ's)

 I have found a Co-op placement, but the hours they want me to work are evenings and/or on weekends.
 Can I use this placement?

 Unfortunately, no. The placement hours must fall between 8:00 am and 5:00 pm Monday through Friday.
 Slightly earlier starts or finishes may be able to be accommodated.
-Check with your teacher on July 2nd, 2024.
+Contact DCEInfo@ddsb.ca to verify if an accommodation can be provided.

 I see Youth in Policing listed in your brochure – my child wants to register for that program – how do I do that?